 Is Tokyo Safe?
 A Tourist's Guide to Safety and Security

 Tokyo, the bustling capital of Japan, is one of the most iconic cities in the world, blending ancient traditions with futuristic innovations.
 Known for its towering skyscrapers, vibrant neighborhoods, and tranquil temples, Tokyo offers a unique cultural experience for every traveler.
 The city is famous for its landmarks, such as the Tokyo Skytree, one of the tallest structures globally, which provides breathtaking views of the city.
 The majority of tourists flock to Tokyo during the spring cherry blossom season (March to April) and the autumn months (September to November).
 If you’re planning a visit, keeping your belongings secure while exploring is essential.
-Qeepl, a worldwide luggage storage provider, ensures that you can roam Tokyo worry-free, knowing your items are safely stored.
+Qeepl, a worldwide luggage storage provider, ensures that you can roam Tokyo worry-free.
+Qeepl offers storage from ¥599 per day, with insurance coverage of ¥140,000.

 Is Tokyo Safe to Travel to Right Now?

-Tokyo remains one of the safest cities in the world to visit in 2024.
-According to data from Numbeo, the city’s crime index is 24.36, while its safety index stands at 75.64.
+Tokyo remains one of the safest cities in the world to visit in 2026.
+According to data from Numbeo, the city has a crime index of 23.8 and a safety index of 76.2.
+Numbeo also reports a daytime safety index of 83.7 and a nighttime safety index of 67.9.
 These figures reflect Tokyo’s status as a low-crime city, where both residents and visitors feel secure in their day-to-day activities.
 For the most up-to-date information, you can check out the safety statistics on Numbeo.

 Tokyo’s low crime rate, combined with a highly efficient and respectful police force, makes it an ideal destination for tourists.
 While petty thefts and scams are rare, they can occur, especially in crowded tourist areas.
 Overall, Tokyo’s reputation for safety is well-deserved, and tourists can explore the city’s districts without significant concerns.
 Whether you’re enjoying the shopping streets of Shibuya, the shrines of Asakusa, or the nightlife in Shinjuku, you can feel at ease knowing Tokyo’s safety record remains exemplary.